schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 a class that is really just a function hiding in a class.

 However, my definition of good enough is context dependent.
-Even if we made F its own class is worse design in an overall sense, if doing so makes it possible/easier to get automated checks on code I need to change, the “worse” is in fact “better.”
+Even if making F its own class is "worse" design in an overall sense, if doing so makes it possible/easier to get automated checks on code I need to change, the "worse" is in fact "better."

-If that last paragraph is in any controversial, you can safely stop reading now.

-#### Scenario 2: Moving something with external uses
+### Scenario 2: Moving something with external uses

 Next, imagine you want to move the C circle instead.
-While in the original example, there are four users of the code, 2 external, two internal.
+While in the original example there are four users of the code, two external, two internal.
 We can externalize the code and maintain backwards compatibility.
-Doing this allows us to increase the number of steps where the work is “stable.”
+Doing this allows us to increase the number of steps where the work is "stable."
 By stable, I mean still compiles, and existing automated checks still pass.

 The primary difference is what happens to the original method.
-In the first scenario, the method is fully moved into its own class and code calling it, now calls a method on the new class.
+In the first scenario, the method is fully moved into its own class and all code calling it, now calls a method on the new class.
 In this next approach, the original method still exists, but its implementation calls a method on the new class.

 ![](/assets/images/CreateFirst/SproutClassFromMethodWithExternalClients.jpg)